Rigorous Bounds on Light-by-Light Scattering: Discussion

-In this paper, we have derived a number two-sided bounds on EFT coefficients appearing in the effective low-energy theory of photons.
-Our method assumes only that the high-energy amplitudes are analytic on the upper half-plane, bounded at large $s$, and weakly coupled up to and including at the scale $s \sim M^2$.
-To derive two-sided bounds on the ratios of our coefficients, we have incorporated the use of null-constraints which were introduced in \cite{Caron-Huot:2020cmc} for the case of scattering massless scalars.
+In this paper, we have derived a number of two-sided bounds on EFT coefficients appearing in the effective low-energy theory of photons.
+Our method assumes only that the high-energy amplitudes are analytic on the upper half-plane, bounded at large $s$, and weakly coupled up to and including the scale $s \sim M^2$.
+To derive two-sided bounds on the ratios of our coefficients, we have incorporated the use of null constraints that were introduced in \cite{Caron-Huot:2020cmc} for the case of scattering massless scalars.

-We have compared our bounds to a number of ``partial UV completions'' where the photons interact with only a single massive particle.
-At tree-level, this includes coupling to a scalar, axion, or graviton of mass $M$.
-We found that the axion and scalar amplitudes saturate some of our bounds -- they lie at corners on the boundary of the allowed region.
-The massive graviton lies inside the allowed region in all cases.
-We also note that our bounds display a few other corners that are not populated by known theories -- it would be very interesting to understand if these correspond to amplitudes of a physical theory, or if additional assumptions about the $S$-matrix will allow us to rule them out.

 For one potential application of our bounds, consider a theory with a non-minimally coupled scalar:

 where the $\ldots$ refer to further interactions, which must all have more than four derivatives.
 If we compute the amplitudes in this theory, we find